A permission slip is a small piece of paper where someone (usually a parent/caregiver) gives someone else (a kid) permission to do something.

 Boundaries are a sign of self-respect.
 Give yourself permission to set boundaries and limits.
 Speak up and say no. Remember your values and use them as a guide to set boundaries.

 Permission to Not “fix” everything

-Permission to have fun and be silly
+Permission to have fun (even better-be silly)

 Be the fun parent sometimes.
 Yes, it’s important we set limits with our children and act as a model for them.
 But remember the importance of being goofy.
 Give yourself permission to act silly and have fun.